-This Manual outlines the policies that NCORR and its agents will utilize to direct the operation of the NCORR Affordable Housing Development Fund Program - Round 3 (or the Program).
-This Manual serves as a resource and general reference guide for NCORR, its agents, UGLGs, beneficiaries, or other interested parties and includes eligibility requirements, program details, and subrecipient obligations.
+This Manual serves as a resource and general reference guide for NCORR, its agents, Subrecipients, beneficiaries, or other interested parties and includes eligibility requirements, program details, and subrecipient obligations for the NCORR Affordable Housing Development Fund Program - Haywood County (or the Program).

-This Manual only addresses the Affordable Housing Development Fund Program - Round 3 and is not intended to be a full compilation of all internal program procedures that NCORR and its agents follow to ensure effective administration of the policies contained in this manual.
+This Manual only addresses the Affordable Housing Development Fund Program -Haywood County and is not intended to be a full compilation of all internal program procedures that NCORR and its agents follow to ensure effective administration of the policies contained in this Manual.
 This Manual, related State Action Plan and subsequent amendments, and the policy manuals for other North Carolina Disaster Recovery programs are available for public review and use at the link listed below: